Exercise 26: Congratulations, Take a Test!

 Even if this takes days to do, bust through it and make it right.

-Finally, the point of this exercise isn't to type it in but to fix an existing file.
+The point of this exercise isn't to type it in but to fix an existing file.
 To do that, you must go to this site:

 Copy-paste the code into a file named ex26.py.
 This is the only time you are allowed to copy-paste.